arif-m/laravel-azzara-repository-pattern/README.md

 - Run `php artisan db:seed` to run seeders
 - Run `php artisan serve`
 - From browser you can access this application on localhost:8000 or http://127.0.0.1:8000

+## Contact Us
+You can contact me on arifmugi@gmail.com